6 Years Later: How Kubernetes Revolutionized How We Use the Cloud

 Kubernetes' emergence over the last six years as the de facto operating system has given companies the gift of speed and agility.
 Kubernetes has made it easier to create and manage application components based on containers, link services, automate scale and failover, and tear containers once they outlive their usefulness.
 Developers are realizing new features and applications in days.
 Before it would take weeks, months, or even years.
 By making small improvements continually, organizations can speed innovation and reduce risk.

-A recent survey from VMware found that 95% of people have seen clear benefits since adopting Kubernetes, with 56% of respondents noting utilization as a top Kubernetes benefit, along with 53% recognizing shorter software development cycles.
+A recent (link is external) survey from VMware found that 95% of people have seen clear benefits since adopting Kubernetes, with 56% of respondents noting utilization as a top Kubernetes benefit, along with 53% recognizing shorter software development cycles.
 Additional benefits recognized in the survey include containerizing monolithic applications, enabling a move to the cloud and reducing public cloud costs.

 And these advantages are being realized with increased adoption.
-In December 2019, a survey by the Cloud Native Computing Foundation found that four out of every 10 enterprise companies (companies with 5,000+ employees) were running Kubernetes in production environments.
+In December 2019, a (link is external) survey by the Cloud Native Computing Foundation found that four out of every 10 enterprise companies (companies with 5,000+ employees) were running Kubernetes in production environments.
 Even more have tiger teams testing Kubernetes in development stages.
 Since COVID, the number is expected to grow exponentially.

 How Kubernetes Adoption is Shifting with COVID

 When COVID hit, organizations that use Kubernetes and a DevOps approach were able to quickly adapt customer-facing applications to meet changing requirements.
-Their teams were able to quickly respond to the new needs, along with the additional scalability requirements.
-According to a May 13 report from analysts at Gartner, Worldwide IT spending in 2020 is projected to be down 8% from 2019 in response to COVID-forced budget cuts; however, spending on public cloud services is expected to grow 19% this year.
+Their teams were able to quickly respond to the new needs, along with the additional scalability requirements. (link is external) According to a May 13 report from analysts at Gartner, Worldwide IT spending in 2020 is projected to be down 8% from 2019 in response to COVID-forced budget cuts; however, spending on public cloud services is expected to grow 19% this year.
 A quick Google search will result in dozens of articles outlining how COVID has accelerated adoption.

 When Kubernetes is utilized for projects that need to scale, it delivers, which is why we haven't heard of a lot of issues from companies that saw sudden spikes in usage, such as gaming and large delivery services.
 Properly architected Kubernetes-based applications can handle massive volume, and they can immediately scale when hosted in the public cloud.